 We are especially interested in reporters or academics based in the Middle East and South Asia, in reporters based in Washington D.C. with original information or interviews on US foreign policy, and in reporters or academics writing about religion, human rights and religious discrimination, and energy and climate change– with expertise in those subjects.
 Articles should be no more than 1000 words and should be based on independent reporting.
 Commentary should be original opinion on a burning issue of that day, make a single point, and be 800-1000 words.
 Submitters should provide a short resume indicating previous publications and qualifications.
 Payment can be discussed at the time of submission but typically is 10 cents a word for short pieces.

-Suggestions for writers of opinion columns are here , with Part II being here and another good set of suggestions here .
+Suggestions for writers of opinion columns are here ; see also here and here at theopedproject.org .
 Academics will find the requirement that you are only allowed to make one central point the most onerous; no lists of three please.

 Bloggers who would like to have a blog entry mirrored at Informed Comment are welcome to inquire, and would receive a link back and credit.